How to apply for a reduced rate of withholding tax, and work out the tax due on worldwide earnings.

 - non-recoverable record company support

-- miscellaneous income from television and radio for example, timed to coincide with touring
+- miscellaneous income from television and radio, such as appearances linked with touring

 - flat rate fees for recording

-- recording where the payments are calculated by reference to the number of units sold
+- recordings where the payments are worked out on the number of units sold

-- sales of merchandising at normal retail outlets unconnected with the performing activity
+- sales of merchandising at retail outlets unconnected with the performing activity

-Expenses paid to you, for example travel costs, are regarded as income and may be subject to tax.
+Any expenses paid to you (such as travel costs) count as income and may be subject to tax.